 Scan your important documents and email them to yourself

-Last, but never least, get savvy and scan a copy of your passport, visas, and any debit/credit cards you’re traveling with.
+Last, but never least, get savvy and scan a copy of your passport, visa, and any debit/credit cards you’re traveling with.
 Then if you’re unfortunate enough to have your belongings stolen, then you can access them safely from your email account.

 Do you have any other tips to get ready to travel?